forcedotcom/SFDX-Data-Move-Utility-Desktop-App/README.md

 ## Application Benefits

-The **SFDMU GUI App** offers several advantages that increase user productivity:
+The **SFDMU GUI App** offers several advantages that enhance user productivity and ensure secure data handling:

-- **Ease of Use:** The intuitive graphical interface simplifies the configuration of migration tasks, even for users with limited technical skills.
+- **Ease of Use:** The intuitive graphical interface simplifies the SFDMU Plugin configuration of migration tasks, even for users with limited technical skills, making complex operations more accessible.
-- **Visual Management:** It allows users to add, modify, or remove migration components such as sObjects and field mappings easily, offering a clear visual representation of changes.
+- **Visual Management:** Users can easily add, modify, or remove migration components such as sObjects and field mappings, offering a clear visual representation of changes.
+This visual approach helps users better manage and organize their data migration tasks.
 - **Error Reduction:** By minimizing common configuration mistakes made during manual file editing, the graphical interface enhances the reliability of data migrations.
-- **Time Efficiency:** Features like automated tasks and pre-configured templates expedite the setup process, reducing the time dedicated to repetitive actions.
-- **Scalability:** The app supports migrations of various complexities and sizes, suitable for both small businesses and large enterprises.
+- **Secure Data Handling:** All data is processed locally on the client’s machine, with no data sent to any third parties over the internet.
+All external interactions occur exclusively with the Salesforce REST API, ensuring your data remains secure and is handled in compliance with stringent privacy and security policies.

 ## Supported OS